dloa/alexandria-docs/alexandria-mac-install.md

 ##Alexandria Installation Instructions

+####1) Download Alexandria-Alpha-20150604-OSX.zip
+If you are in the alpha testers Slack chatroom, it can be downloaded by clicking [here](https://blocktech.slack.com/files/devon/F0534V9LQ/alexandria-nightly-20150528-69e346b-osx.zip)
+If you are not in the chatroom but were given another link, use it instead.
+If you think you're in the chatroom,  but this link doesn't work, you aren't yet in the room; either accept the invite if one is still pending, or ask the Alexandria team for a new invite.
+Unzip the downloaded archive and save the folder `Alexandria-Alpha-20150604-OSX` to a directory of your choosing.

-####1) Install IPFS
+####2) Install IPFS
 ####note, this must be done to play content in Alexandria
 visit [http://ipfs.io/docs/install](http://ipfs.io/docs/install) and download a current prebuilt package of IPFS for Mac OS X
 Unzip the downloaded archive
 in a terminal window `cd` into your recently unzipped `ipfs` folder
-Now enter `mv ipfs /usr/local/bin/ipfs` to move the ipfs binary to where the system can execute it
+Now input `mv ipfs /usr/local/bin/ipfs` to move the ipfs binary to where the system can execute it
+<pre><code>
+computer:~$ user cd ~/Downloads/ipfs/ computer:ipfs user$ ls dist	ipfs computer:ipfs user$ mv ipfs /usr/local/bin/ipfs computer:ipfs user$ ls dist computer:ipfs user$ ipfs version ipfs version 0.3.4
+</code></pre>
 Now init the repo by trying `ipfs init`
 <pre><code>initializing ipfs node at /Users/jbenet/.go-ipfs
 generating 4096-bit RSA keypair...done